Chnapak/TineeDiscordBot/README.md

-Need to add .env file with discord and OpenAI token!
+Need to run pip install -r requirements.txt then need to add .env file with discord and OpenAI token!